• Technologies

 Find your edge with Lumen

 Our edge-first architecture is built to deliver optimal latency, performance and reliability whether your applications live on the premises edge, edge cloud or public cloud.
-By integrating low-latency edge compute, cloud, storage, networking, security and orchestration, the Lumen Platform can deliver the resources you require across a continuum so you can pick the right place depending on your application needs.
+By integrating low-latency edge compute, cloud, storage, networking, security and orchestration, we can deliver the resources you require across a continuum so you can pick the right place depending on your application needs.

-Through our combination of 170,000+ on-net fiber locations, dense fiber connections used by private cloud providers and our network of low-latency edge nodes designed to deliver <5ms or better latency to 95% of U.S. businesses, we can dramatically shorten the distance your data needs to travel.
-So you can easily deploy next-gen technologies that deliver amazing experiences from Austin to Atlanta to wherever you do business.
+Through our combination of ~160,000+ on-net fiber locations, dense fiber connections used by private cloud providers and our network of low-latency edge nodes designed to deliver <5ms or better latency to 97% of U.S. businesses, we can dramatically shorten the distance your data needs to travel.
+So you can easily deploy next-gen technologies that deliver outstanding experiences from Austin to Atlanta to wherever you do business.

 1IDC Research, Edge Computing Solutions Powering the Fourth Industrial Revolution, January 2021.